 Many remote work articles will recommend over-communication, but from my own experience – those working remotely for the first time will tend to over rather than under-communicate.

 Also, don’t be afraid to get those water-cooler conversations happening virtually.
 Set up a #random Slack channel where your team can chat about non-work related topics, share memes and generally escape the loneliness that remote work can sometimes lead to.
-If you usually have a Friday lunch or after-work drinks host it over Zoom or Hangouts, with all the uncertainty in the world at the moment it’ll surely lift spirits and give everyone a (metaphorical) breath of fresh air.
+If you usually have a Friday lunch or after-work drinks host it over Zoom or Hangouts or on any other video calling app, with all the uncertainty in the world at the moment it’ll surely lift spirits and give everyone a (metaphorical) breath of fresh air.

 Example #random channel on Slack